johnsmclay/linux-notes/028-x-server-configuration-facts.md

----
-layout: page
-title:  X Server Configuration Facts
+# X Server Configuration Facts
----

 Before configuring the X server, administrators must gather certain information about their hardware, such as: